 Browse courses to find something that interests you.

 Applied Data Analytics will develop the autonomy of participants to plan and implement a data mining project using the cross-industry standard process for data mining, known as CRISP-DM (the most common approach to data mining).
-From pre-processing, the deployment of results, representing patterns as rules, functions and cases, model deployment and industry applications, this practical, problem-based course will demonstrate analytics expertise and the professional communication of analytics.
+From pre-processing, the deployment of results, representing patterns as rules, functions and cases, model deployment and industry applications, this practical, problem-based microcredential will demonstrate analytics expertise and the professional communication of analytics.

 During this course, you will meet and work with a dedicated course facilitator who will support your learning and engagement with teaching resources designed by the lead academic and team of experts from the Faculty of Engineering and IT.

 The course is structured into five modules.
 Each module comprises self-study materials and facilitated online sessions.
 The five modules and key topics covered are:

 Module 2 - Hyper-parameter optimisation

 Module 3 - Knowledge discovery process

 Module 4 - Research landscape in data analytics